AaronYALai/Seq2seqAttn_ECM/README.md

 - **Emotion Regression**: A bi-directional LSTM with self-attention model that predicts emotion intensities of a sentence *[anger, fear, joy, sadness]*, proposed by Baziotis, Christos, et al. (2018) for solving SemEval-2018 Task 1.

-- **Emotional Chatting Machine** (Ongoing): An end-to-end framework from H. Zhou (2018) that captures the emotion factor and can generate emotional responses in open-domain conversational systems (emotional chatbots).
+- **Emotional Chatting Machine**: An end-to-end framework from H. Zhou (2018) that captures the emotion factor and can generate emotional responses in open-domain conversational systems (emotional chatbots).

 Features